Rubberverse/fluxer-selfhosted/README.md

 I had issues with building the image as suddenly the language directories were always missing 'cus apparently `.dockerignore`  excludes them (???)

-Thanks to this AI generated ~~piece of shit~~ [gist](https://gist.github.com/PaulMColeman/e7ef82e05035b24300d2ea1954527f10) I've found on the internet for helping me figure out the last missing piece, which was the build failing 'cus `pnpm compile:lungui` silently didn't do anything.
-Turns out the `.dockerignore` was to blame here.
-I just hate slop, can't blame me for that, eh?
-It was pretty hard to follow with 'Mrs clode' fancy formatting.
+Thanks to this AI generated [gist](https://gist.github.com/PaulMColeman/e7ef82e05035b24300d2ea1954527f10) I've found on the internet for helping me figure out the last missing piece, which was the build failing 'cus `pnpm compile:lungui` silently didn't do anything.

++ Shoutouts to this [guide](https://github.com/orgs/fluxerapp/discussions/542) on Fluxer's discussions.

 I've seen pretty misleading comments about this so let me clarify, the `fluxer_server` container intended for self-hosting bundles following components into a single container image: